Aycandoo/aycandoo.fr/README.md

   AYCANDOO institutional website
 </h1>

 This repository contains the source code of the [AYCANDOO institutional website](https://aycandoo.fr).
 The app describes the services provided by the company.
-It will also features a blog page soon.
+It also features a blog page.

 - Frontend app made with [Gatsby](https://www.gatsbyjs.com/)
 - Backend API made with [ExpressJS](https://expressjs.com/)